jlmc/hibernate-tunings/bean-validation/README.md

     - The next step is to set which ValidationGroups shall be validated before an entity gets persisted, updated, or removed.
     - By default, your JPA implementation uses the default group before persisting and updating an entity and **doesn’t perform any validation before removing it**.
 We can change that in your persistence.xml file using the following parameters:

-      - javax.persistence.validation.group.pre-persist
+      - jakarta.persistence.validation.group.pre-persist
-      - javax.persistence.validation.group.pre-update
+      - jakarta.persistence.validation.group.pre-update
-      - javax.persistence.validation.group.pre-remove
+      - jakarta.persistence.validation.group.pre-remove

-    - In this example, we use the `javax.persistence.validation.group.pre-update` to tell Hibernate to validate the `io.costax.hibernatetunings.entities.PublishedVideo` ValidationGroup before an entity gets updated
+    - In this example, we use the `jakarta.persistence.validation.group.pre-update` to tell Hibernate to validate the `io.costax.hibernatetunings.entities.PublishedVideo` ValidationGroup before an entity gets updated

 ```xml